 - Try to run into Oprah in the nearby town of Montecito.

 - Eat fresh crab at the end of Stearn’s Wharf Pier.

 - Shop on State Street in Santa Barbara.

 - Hike to Gaviota Hot Springs and take a dip in nature.

-- When I was in school here, I saw massive bioluminescence at the beach after joining a drum circle.
-It was definitely on of my best adventures yet.
-Sadly, I have no idea how to advise you to show up on the right time.
-Check out my post about kayaking in the glow in Puetro Rico for some tips on when it is brightest.
+- I saw massive bioluminescence at the beach after joining a drum circle when I was in school here, and it was one of my best adventures yet.
+Sadly, I have no idea how to advise you to show up at the right time.
+Check out my post about kayaking in the glow in Puerto Rico for some tips on when it is brightest.

 - Visit the Reagan Library in Simi Valley to see a retired Air Force One plane.

 - Visit the historic Dutch village of Solvang.